 Is it literal or figurative?

 Assumptions are concepts, ideas, or notions we take for granted or count as being true even though they haven’t been proven, therefore might not be true.
 But assumptions are necessary because sometimes the only way we can come to the truth is to start with an underlying assumption as a theory, then build upon it more assumptions taken to their logical conclusions.
-If the conclusions reached are illogical or nonsense, then it’s likely that the underlying assumptions aren’t true.
-However, when assumptions are taken to their logical conclusion are logical, reasonable, and harmonize all of Scripture, it’s a very good indicator of the truth.
+If the conclusions reached are illogical or nonsensical, then it’s likely that the underlying assumptions aren’t true.
+However, when assumptions are taken to their logical conclusion are logical, reasonable, and harmonious, it’s a good indicator of the truth.

 Truth is always logical and reasonable.
 And since the doctrine of the Trinity is illogical, it’s not true.
 Just a few of its illogical claims: the one God consists of three persons; Jesus is both “God the Son” and the Son of God; Jesus is both a 100% divine being and a 100% human being at the same time; Jesus was eternally begotten; although God can’t be tempted, Jesus is God and was tempted in all points; although God can’t die, Jesus is God and did die.

 So long as our assumptions simply remain theories that we employ to help guide us away from error and into truth, they’re very helpful and necessary.
-However, when we become more loyal to our underlying assumptions than to the Lord Himself, we’ll begin forcing Scripture to comply with our assumptions.
-Taken even further, if we’re disagreeing with the plain teaching of the Son of God Himself, we’re in grave danger.
+However, when we become more loyal to our underlying assumptions than to the Lord Himself, we’ll begin forcing Scripture to agree with our assumptions.
+If we’re disagreeing with the plain teaching of the Son of God Himself, we’re in serious danger.

 The problem with false underlying assumptions is that loyalty to them forces us to take literally things that were meant to be taken figuratively and to take figuratively things that were meant to be taken literally.
 But how can we know for certain when something should be taken literally or figuratively?
 The immediate context usually indicates it but ultimately the overall context of Scripture as a whole is the guiding beacon.
 God authored the Scriptures in such a way that sound reasoning and logic harmonized across all of Scripture indicates we’ve arrived at the truth.